OlleMattsson/yijing/src/static/iching.md

 18. Ku / Work on what has been spoiled (Decay)
 ----------------------------------------------

-above Kên KEEPING STILL, MOUNTAIN below Sun THE GENTLE, WIND
+above KÃªn KEEPING STILL, MOUNTAIN below Sun THE GENTLE, WIND

 The Chinese character ku represents a bowl in whose contents worms are breeding.
 This means decay.
 IT is come about because the gentle indifference in the lower trigram has come together with the rigid inertia of the upper, and the result is stagnation.
 Since this implies guilt, the conditions embody a demand for removal of the cause.
 Hence the meaning of the hexagram is not simply "what has been spoiled" but "work on what has been spoiled".

 THE JUDGMENT